Enraged-Rabbit-Community/ERCF_v2/README.md

 <tr>
 <td width=30%><img src="Assets/BOM.png" alt='ERCF Project BOM'></td>
 <td>
-You can find a Bill of Materials and a convenient printed parts tracker for the project and options here.
-Note that the BOM also contains an upgrade list for those of you wanting to use your existing ERCF v1.1 kits.
+You can find a Bill of Materials (BOM) and a convenient printed parts tracker for the project and options here.
+Note that the BOM also contains an upgrade list for those of you who want to use your existing ERCF v1.1 kits.
 Please make a copy and edit the "Filament Blocks #" to be the number of gates for your build.
-This can be any number but we encourage kit vendors to use 4/8/12 as size variations.
-Note that there are separate columns for core ERCF, the optional ERCT and ERF options as well as the suggested "extras"
+This can be any number, but we encourage kit vendors to use 4/8/12 as size variations.
+Note that there are separate columns for core ERCF, the optional ERCT and ERF options, as well as the suggested "extras"
 <p>
+Please be aware that the BOM is strictly for reference.
+The recommended parts can be exchanged for other similar quality parts.
+Manufacturers who use the BOM as a reference must submit an application for certification before selling them as ERCF V2 kits.
+Please contact us for certification.

 [BOM](https://docs.google.com/spreadsheets/d/1HtVIu4yqzS6xJQr63-JKtMAh4Xq7wbtWPFeuiCnrnnE) &nbsp;&nbsp; [Printed Parts Tracker](https://docs.google.com/spreadsheets/d/1h1bJurR6Z8Ou36c5U9cWmqI86tXKlWrcZrWrHgGN13A)
 </td>